The Stranger Beside Me: Plot summary

 He was extradited to Colorado to face murder charges, but Rule was still resistant to admitting that her friend was a possible killer.
 Bundy twice escaped from custody in Colorado, sending letters or postcards to Rule while on the run.
 He proclaimed his innocence and asked for money to help enter Canada.
 The fugitive eventually made his way to Florida.

 In January 1978, he went on a rampage at a Chi Omega sorority house at Florida State University, beating several women (two of whom later died).
-In The Stranger Beside Me, this incident is narrated in third person, but not omnisciently, as the perpetrator is not identified as being Bundy, thus keeping the documentation of these events in-sync with the knowledge available to officers at the time Rule wrote.
-Bundy went on to kill another adult woman and rape and kill a 12-year-old girl whom he snatched from outside her school.
+This incident here is narrated in third person, but not omnisciently, as the perpetrator is not identified as being Bundy, thus keeping the documentation of these events in-sync with the knowledge available to officers at the time Rule wrote.
+Bundy went on to attack another adult woman, and also confessed to the rape and murder of a 12-year-old girl whom was snatched from outside her school after the Chi Omega attack.

-It is not until Bundy's capture in February 1978, and his subsequent trials in Florida when Bundy represented himself in court, that Rule fully accepts that Bundy is a serial killer.
-The turning point, Rule states, came after forensic dentists testified that Bundy's teeth matched the deep bite mark on the body of one of the Florida State victims.
+It is not until Bundy's capture in February 1978, and his subsequent trials in Florida when he represented himself in court, that Rule fully accepts that Bundy is a serial killer.
+The turning point came after forensic dentists testified that Bundy's teeth matched the deep bite mark on the body of one of the Florida State victims.
 This was the first physical evidence that definitely linked him to the crimes, making it impossible for Rule to maintain doubt about his guilt.
 Rule finds the idea shocking to the point that she "[runs] to the ladies room and throws up."

-An afterword, following Rule's lament for Bundy and his victims, describes the trial of Bundy for the murder of 12-year-old Kimberly Leach in Florida.
+Rule later describes the trial of Bundy for the murder of 12-year-old Kimberly Leach in Florida.
 Bundy was sentenced to death in Florida.
-He continued to assert innocence for several years, but shortly before execution confessed to over 30 murders in an apparent bid to delay his death.
+He continued to assert innocence for years, but shortly before execution confessed to over 30 murders in an apparent bid to delay his death.

 The 1989 update outlines Bundy's execution, and the 2000 update touches on many things, including various women claiming to have encountered Bundy in the 1970s, Robert Keppel's retirement from detective work and his employment at the University of Washington, and Bundy's possible involvement in the unsolved disappearance of Ann Marie Burr, a girl who disappeared in 1961 when Bundy was 14.

-A 2008 update of the book includes more stories from women who have contacted Rule with stories of their "near-miss" contacts with a man they believe was Ted Bundy, and also a "Ted Bundy FAQ" section in which Rule tries to answer the questions most frequently asked by readers, including the fact that he was not responsible for the 1973 murder of Kathy Merry Devine, for which he was long suspected.
-DNA profiling linked that killing to an ex-convict named William Cosden, who was subsequently tried and convicted of her murder.
+A 2008 update of the book includes more stories from women who have contacted Rule with stories of their "near-miss" contacts with a man they believe was Ted Bundy, and also a "Ted Bundy FAQ" section in which Rule, among other things, includes the fact that he was not responsible for the 1973 murder of Kathy Merry Devine, for which he was long suspected.
+DNA profiling linked that killing to William Cosden, an ex-convict who was subsequently tried and convicted of her murder.